TinaTiel/obs-chatbot-python/README.md

    ```
    yourbot: All systems up and running @yourname, running OBS Websockets version 4.6.1
    ```
 You are now setup!
-See the documentation below on the commands you can execute.
+See the documentation below on the commands you can configure in `obs.commands`.

 # Commands
 The configuration file `config.json` includes several examples of commands that can be configured.